mesosphere-backup/open-docs/advanced-course/introduction.md

 To complete the course you simply start at Exercise 1 and do each exercise in order, watching the lectures and completing the homework.
-When you're done you'll have a very solid understanding of everything in the Mesos and should be able to build your own deployments and applications with it.
+When you're done you'll have a very solid understanding of everything in Mesos and should be able to build your own deployments and applications with it.

 The exercises are designed to take between 15-60 minutes, and the entire course should take only a few days to complete.